GwennaelBuchet/SceneGraph.js/README.md

 Since the start of the project, it has been designed to be used on professional application as well as for game development.

+The power of the framework is inside its concept : the framework itself does not render anything, but provides a lot of cool and useful features.
+However, it was made to be extended : you can use or create an infinite number of extensions of the node class (CGSGNode) to be rendered.
+You are not, and won't never be, limited to what the framework provides by itself because it is designed to be extended !

+Of course, a lot of powerful extensions are already provided with the framework:
+- image node
+- animated sprite node
+- text node
+- button node
+- webview node
+- colorpicker node
+- tab menu node
+- particle system node
+- square, circle, ellipse, nodes
+- ...

 Feel free to share your extensions or to publish a link to your projects using the cgSceneGraph :)

 Features